Troops in the streets and political violence: Americans grapple with a charged moment

 Many who turned out seemed unaware or uninterested in the political overtones of the parade, which critics assailed as a presidential vanity project that belonged in Beijing or Moscow.
 It’s “a once-in-a-lifetime kind of thing,” enthuses Andrew Mourog, a Maryland resident who is considering enlisting.
 “I’m just here to see some history, see some pretty cool vehicles.”

 Jerry Henson’s son, an infantryman, was in the parade so Mr. Henson wasn’t going to miss it.
-“We’re all here to support him,” says the retired utility linesman and two-time Trump voter, sitting with his grandson and another relative.
+“We’re all here to support him,” says the retired utility lineman and two-time Trump voter, sitting with his grandson and another relative.
 He says he supported the right to protest but was concerned about the violence in Los Angeles.

 There were plenty of MAGA hats in the crowd, as well as families clad in red, white, and blue clothing.
 Flags adorned the viewing stand as more of them descended with a parachute team from overhead.